 Metafields on orders allows merchants to deliver customized notifications based on their purchase.
 For example, a relevant product can be presented in an order notification for upselling, or if an order is canceled, you can surface an alternative item.

-For collections, specific variant references can be defined, PDF files can be attached to all products within a collection, and more images can be added to a collection.
+For collections, specific variant references can be defined, PDF files can be attached to all products within a collection, more images can be added to a collection.

 Metafields for Customers presents an incredible opportunity to drive personalization.
 Products tailored to the customer’s previous purchase history can be displayed on the homepage, custom messages can be displayed for each customer, and additional information like their birthday, gender, reviews, and more can be added.